Vishvam10/SpeakUp/backend/README.md

 ### Key Features:

-- **Open-Source Models**:
+- **Open-Source Models :**

-  - Finetuned _Wav2Vec2_ for robust audio analysis.
+  - `Finetuned Wav2Vec2` for robust audio analysis.
-  - _Facial Emotions Image Detection_ for video-based emotion recognition.
+  - `Facial Emotions Image Detection` for video-based emotion recognition.

-- **No Proprietary AI**:
+- **No Proprietary AI :**

-  - No reliance on GPT or generative AI models—ensuring privacy, transparency, and full control over your data.
+  - **No reliance on GPT or generative AI** models - ensuring privacy, transparency, and full control over your data.

-- **Seamless Integration**:
+- **Seamless Integration :**

   - Full support for **AWS S3** to store and manage large media files (video/audio).
   - **MongoDB** for managing core application data, including `users`, `assets`, and `analysis`.

+- **Experiments :**

+  - The `experiments` folder contains a collection of .ipynb files for running and testing various models and analysis techniques.
+  - We have experimented with `Speech Analysis`, `Speech Transcription`, `Video Analysis` (Emotion Detection, Posture and Gesture Recognition)

 ### API Overview: